amylesoft/nestjs-crud-rest/README.md

 ## API docs

-You can checkout api documentation here after running an app <a href="http://localhost:3000/api-docs/" target="_blank">Docs</a>
+You can checkout api documentation here <a href="https://nestjs-crud-rest.herokuapp.com/api-docs/" target="_blank">Docs</a>

 ## Test